fonoster/fonoster/README.md

 <a href="https://www.producthunt.com/posts/fonoster?utm_source=badge-featured&utm_medium=badge&utm_souce=badge-fonoster" target="_blank"><img src="https://api.producthunt.com/widgets/embed-image/v1/featured.svg?post_id=319527&theme=light" alt="Fonoster - Engage with your customers with VoIP or SMS | Product Hunt" style="width: 250px; height: 54px;" width="250" height="54" /></a>

+## Give a Star! ⭐

+If you like this project or plan to use it in the future, please give it a star.
+Thanks 🙏

 ## Bugs and Feedback

 For bugs, questions, and discussions, please use the [Github Issues](https://github.com/fonoster/fonoster/issues)